charliewager/484Compressor/readme.md

    - Fine-tune with **Attack** and **Release** for responsiveness.
    - Apply **Makeup Gain** to compensate for output level changes.
 3. Chose the **Distortion** mode to add additional grit and colour to the signal:
-   - Adjust drive knob to taste.
+   - Adjust the drive knob to taste.
 4. Monitor the real-time visual feedback to perfect your sound.
 5. Adjust the mix knob to achieve the desired effect depth.